Gibberlings3/Forgotten-Armament/README.md

 PLEASE NOTE: AI scripts need to be enabled for this component to work.

+### Armor Overhaul

+This component is yet another armor overhaul component for players to choose.
+I understand there are a myriad of other options; however, I do things a little bit differently that may be enticing to some players.
+The biggest difference between my armor overhaul compared to others that exist is I am setting the armor user's Dex so it cannot go beyond the max Dex the armor allows, akin to 3.5e.
+Other mods will either reduce Dex by x amount or y percent while mine prohibits going over the max via repeating effects.
+This means the player can't equip Plate Mail which drops a character's max Dex to 14 then equip gloves of Dexterity to boost Dex to 18.
+It will still be limited and no amount of Dex increasing items, abilities, or spells will raise it beyond the max.
+Below will be the new values I am looking at:

+Full Plate Mail
+- Max Dex: 15
+- Physical Damage Resistance: +30%

+Plate Mail
+- Max Dex: 14
+- Physical Damage Resistance: +20%

+Scale
+- Max Dex: 17
+- Physical Damage Resistance: +15%

+Splint
+- Max Dex: 15
+- Physical Damage Resistance: +15%

+Chain
+- Max Dex: 16
+- Physical Damage Resistance: +10%

+Hide
+- Max Dex: 18
+- Physical Damage Resistance: +5%

+Studded Leather
+- Max Dex: 20
+- Physical Damage Resistance: +5%

+Leather
+- Max Dex: 22
+- Physical Damage Resistance: +5%

+PLEASE NOTE: Mithral and Elven chain armors allow an increase to max Dex by +1.

 ## Compatibility

 If you are upgrading from an earlier version of this mod, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.